-In the lower part of the flow diagram the transport buffer is used as the acceptor stream, which accumulates the analytes depending on the position of the valves either in the diffusion module or in the dialysis probe.
-The sample valve (red) and the bypass valve (yellow) are used to switch between dialysis probe and diffusion module.
+In the lower part of the flow diagram the transport buffer is used as the acceptor stream, which accumulates the analytes depending on the position of the valves either in the diffusion module or in one of the dialysis probes (1-4).
+The sample valve (red) and the bypass valve (yellow) are used to switch between the addressed dialysis probe and diffusion module.